beach style kitchen idea

 These light colors on the walls give the room a spacious feel.
 Bright colors such as coral can be used as accents.
 Beach kitchens can also be all white with white cabinetry, white appliances, and a white countertop.
 The result is a bright and airy feel.

-Another option is a completely blue kitchen that has a pale shade on the walls and a deeper blue for the cabinets.
+Another option is a completely blue kitchen with a pale shade on the walls and a deeper blue for the cabinets.
 Wood floors may also have a blue hue.
-The mix of shades reflect the colors of the ocean.
+The mix of shades reflects the colors of the ocean.

 As mentioned above, stripes are an important component of the classic coastal design.
 Often found in upholstery or in accessories, they add a crisp vibe.